 Mortgages for Foreigners in Germany

-Nonetheless, when a foreign citizen (non-EU) applies for a mortgage, most banks will ask for the residence permit and work permit.
+Nonetheless, when a foreign citizen (non-EU) applies for a mortgage, most banks will ask for a residence permit and work permit.

 Find out how much a house costs in Germany, so you can budget your money in a better way.

-At most credit institutions in Germany, EU citizens only need to have a residence in Germany to get a mortgage or loan.
+At most credit institutions in Germany, EU citizens only need a residence in Germany to get a mortgage or loan.

 EU citizens and PR holders have higher success rates in getting a loan or mortgage in Germany.

 The situation is different for non-EU nationals.
 Here, you must be able to present a residence permit and a work permit when applying for a mortgage.